xcepti0n/vaibhavbhatia.net/content/posts/this-website-setup/user-interface/index.md

 **FAQ**

-*Q: Why did you not installed hugo locally on server and generate website on server itself?*
+*Q: Why did you not installed hugo locally on server and generated static website on server itself?*
 - I did this first but, it was causing issues to generate HTML files, due to some layout folder issue.
 I choose to do the above, to avoid spending time on debugging (I am lazy sometimes).